 In both previous examples, we were trying to adjust the perspective from a wide-angle view to a telephoto view and change the angle of view from the bottom and up view to near eye-level view.

-In this example we will do the opposite, we will change the perspective of a normal shot to a wide-angle view with the perspective is exaggerated.
+In this example we will do the opposite, we will change the perspective of a normal shot to a wide-angle view with an exaggerated perspective.

 This is the original photo: